 Educate.
 Celebrate.
 Urban.

 You’ve always wondered whether you would make a good teacher.
-You’re dedicated, competent, caring, curious, and committed to lifelong learning.
-The profession of preparing young adults for education, careers, and life intrigues you.
-You see the compelling realities faced by students in today's urban schools and you believe you could be part of a solution.
-The University of Michigan-Flint’s Detroit Teacher Project is ready for you.
+You’re dedicated, caring, resilient, and committed to lifelong learning.
+Working with adolescents intrigues you.
+You are concerned about the compelling realities facing students in today's urban schools and wonder how you might be part of the solution.
+The University of Michigan-Flint’s Master of Arts with Secondary Certification (MAC) program wants you.

 What Sets UM-Flint's Education with Secondary Certification (MAC) Program Apart?

 - UM-Flint’s Master of Arts with Secondary Teacher Certification (MAC) is an innovative, clinically-based program designed to prepare you for a career encountering the unique challenges and rewards of teaching in the small urban high school environment.

 - The cohort deisgn of the program (full-time, 45-46 credit hours, completed over two years) provides a support structure of peers.